latent-to/developer-docs/docs/sdk/subtensor-api.md

 ### Configuration

-The behavior of the `SubtensorApi` object is configured with the following parameters.
+The behavior of the `SubtensorAPI` object is configured with the following parameters.

 <details>
   <summary>Parameters</summary>